Fast-growing quantum tech industry has well-paid jobs — and most don’t require a graduate degree

 This is important because it represents a huge opportunity: quantum technology — which takes advantage of the unique properties of quantum mechanics — is a rapidly growing sector that has the potential to revolutionize multiple industries, boost economies, and revitalize vulnerable communities.
 Estimates suggest a quantum technology market size of more than $106 billion by 2040.

 In the Chicago region, for instance, there are more than 400 direct, permanent quantum jobs, 100 with quantum technology companies.
-That number has grown significantly in the past five years — and it is expected to skyrocket into the tens of thousands over the next decade as quantum startups continue to launch and grow, end-use companies adopt the technology, and the newly announced, multibillion-dollar Illinois Quantum and Microelectronics Park is built and opens on Chicago’s South Side.
+That number has grown significantly in the past five years — and it is expected to skyrocket into the tens, or even hundreds, of thousands over the next decade as quantum startups continue to launch and grow, end-use companies adopt the technology, and the newly announced, multibillion-dollar Illinois Quantum and Microelectronics Park is built and opens on Chicago’s South Side.

 "Quantum computing will be the fulcrum of a new innovation community," PsiQuantum CEO Jeremy O'Brien said when the park’s location was announced.
 "It will serve as a foundation for critical industry in Illinois and across the United States, stirring a new industrial revolution. … From developing new life-saving drugs and next-generation batteries and solar cells, this quantum computer will change how the world lives, works, and heals.
 And that machine will be built here in Chicago — a new beacon of innovation and progress."